opentorah/opentorah/docbook/README.md

 ### Build ###

-Plugin unpacks official DocBook XSLT 1.0 stylesheets under `build/docBookXsl/` and XSLT 2.0 stylesheets under `build/docBookXsl2/`.
-References to the stylesheets are resolved to the local copies, suppressing retrieval of the stylesheets for each build.
-Gradle will retrieve them once when resolving dependency added by the plugin - and cache the JAR;
-unpacking after each `clean` is cheap.

-Data generated by the data generator resides under `build/data`.
-References to the generated data encountered in the DocBook documents are resolved to files in that directory.

-For output formats that require post-processing or packing, intermediate output is under `build/docBookTmp`.
+For output formats that require post-processing or packing, intermediate output is under `build/docBook/tmp/.../out`.
 For documents listed in the `documents` property, intermediate output is placed under a subdirectory with the same name as the document.